Adroiti/docs-for-code-review-tools/checkstyle-TrailingComment.md

 ## Description

 The check to ensure that requires that comments be the only thing on a line.
 For the case of `//` comments that means that the only thing that should precede it is whitespace.
-It doesn't check comments if they do not end a line; for example, it accepts the following: `Thread.sleep( 10 <some comment here> );` Format property is intended to deal with the "} // while" example.
+It doesn't check comments if they do not end a line; for example, it accepts the following: `Thread.sleep( 10 <some comment here> );` `format` property is intended to deal with the "} // while" example.

 Rationale: Steve McConnell in Code Complete suggests that endline comments are a bad practice.
 An end line comment would be one that is on the same line as actual code.
 For example: